Continuing Education for Addiction Counselors

 Those details also lead to one of the most common questions about continuing education in addiction counseling: where can you find CE options that meet the standards for all your certifications?

-That’s because most addiction counselors, at least after a few years of practice, end up with multiple certifications.
+That’s because most addiction counselors, at least after a few years of practice, earn multiple certifications.
 Most of them are tied to continuing education for renewals.
-But not all of them have the same view about what is and is not appropriate CE.
-Some may require CE while you’re on a temporary credential, or cut your total hours due if you are licensed mid-cycle.
+But not all of them have the same view about what is and isn’t appropriate CE.
+Some may require CE while you’re on a temporary credential, or cut your total hours due if you’re licensed mid-cycle.

-They may also demand a different number of credits, or even have different renewal periods to account for.
-Or, even if they average out at 40 CEUs per two-year renewal period, one organization might require you to actually clock 20 hours per calendar year while the other doesn’t care if you wait until the last minute and land all 40 a month before the paperwork is due.
+They may also demand a different number of credits or even have different renewal periods to account for.
+Or, even if they average out at 40 CEUs per two-year renewal period, one organization might require you to actually clock 20 hours per calendar year.
+At the same time, the other doesn’t care if you wait until the last minute and land all 40 a month before the paperwork is due.

 How You Can Meet Your Addiction Counseling CE Commitments Most Efficiently

 For example, a Wyoming Licensed Addictions Therapist (LAT) may also hold a NAADAC MAC (Master Addiction Counselor) certification.
-Wyoming requires 45 contact hours of continuing education every two years, but only 15 of those actually have to be in addiction-specific training.
+Wyoming requires 45 contact hours of continuing education every two years, but only 15 of those must be in addiction-specific training.

-That’s a challenge that can be met in two ways.
+That challenge can be met in two ways.

-One option is simply to treat each obligation separately, and fulfill the requirements on their own terms.
+One option is to treat each obligation separately and fulfill the requirements on its own terms.
 So if you needed 40 hours for your NAADAC MAC, you could obtain that from NAADAC-approved providers in the two-year window.
-Separately, you could stack up your 45 hours from almost anywhere, since Wyoming doesn’t have particularly strict rules about continuing ed providers.
+Separately, you could stack up your 45 hours from almost anywhere, since Wyoming doesn’t have stringent rules about continuing ed providers.

-Most counselors opt for another path, however; since any NAADAC-approved coursework will satisfy Wyoming requirements, they’ll take the NAADAC-approved courses and use them for both credentials.
+Most counselors, however, opt for another path.
+Since any NAADAC-approved coursework will satisfy Wyoming requirements, they’ll take the NAADAC-approved courses and use them for both credentials.
 Further, they’ll make sure that 3 of those hours will be in ethics and another 3 in suicide assessment, since those are also obligations needed for the LAT, though not the MAC.
-In the end, they’ll only need to come up with an addition 5 hours to renew the LAT.
+In the end, they’ll only need to add an additional 5 hours to renew the LAT.

 When an Hour Isn’t an Hour for Continuing Ed